Friday, January 11, 2019

 one God, for ever and ever.
 Amen.

 • Jesus forbids the leper to speak about the healing.
-The Gospel of Mark informs us that this prohibition was not effective, did not serve.
-The leper, went away, but then started freely proclaiming and telling the story everywhere, so that Jesus could no longer go openly into any town, but stayed outside in deserted places (Mk 1, 45) Why?
-Because Jesus had touched a leper.
-For this reason, according to the opinion of the religion of the time, now he himself was impure and should be far away from everybody.
+The Gospel of Mark informs us that this prohibition was not effective and went unheeded.
+The leper went away, but then started freely proclaiming and telling the story everywhere, so that Jesus could no longer go openly into any town, but stayed outside in deserted places (Mk 1:45) Why?
+Jesus had touched a leper.
+For this reason, according to the opinion of the religion of the time, now He Himself was impure and should be far away from everybody.
 He could no longer enter into the cities.
-And Mark says that the people did not care at all about these official norms, in fact, people came to him from all parts (Mk 1, 45).
-Total Subversion!
+Mark says that the people did not care at all about these official norms, in fact, people came to Him from all parts (Mk 1:45).

 • The two-fold message which Luke and Mark give the community of their time and to all of us is the following: a) to announce the Good News means to give witness of the concrete experience that one has of Jesus.
 What does the leper announce?
 He tells the others the good that Jesus has done to him.
 That is all!
 All this!
-And this is the witness which impels the others to accept the Good News of God, those brought by Jesus. b) In order to take the Good News to people, it is not necessary to be afraid to transgress the religious norms which are contrary to God’s project and which render communication, dialogue and the lived experience of love, difficult.
-Even if this implies difficulty for the people, as it happened with Jesus.
+This is the witness which impels others to accept the Good News of God, that brought by Jesus. b) In order to take the Good News to people, it is necessary to not be afraid to transgress the religious norms which are contrary to God’s project and which render communication, dialogue and the lived experience of love difficult, even if this implies difficulty for the people, as happened with Jesus.

 4) Personal questions

-• In order to help the neighbour, Jesus transgresses the law of purity.
-In the Church today, are there any laws which render difficult or prevent the practice of love toward neighbour?
+• In order to help the neighbor, Jesus transgresses the law of purity.
+In the Church today, are there any laws which render difficult or prevent the practice of love toward neighbor?

 • In order to be cured, the leper had the courage to challenge the public opinion of his time.
-And I?
+Do I have such courage?

 5) Concluding prayer